Updated: June 04, 2025

 There are two common mortgage rate types:

-With a fixed-rate mortgage, your rate will be fixed for the first two, three, or five years (the period is up to you), meaning that your monthly payments will stay the same for that period.
-With a variable-rate mortgage, the rate will change if interest rates change, so your monthly payments could increase or decrease along with market movements.
+With a fixed-rate mortgage, your rate is fixed for the first two, three, or five years (the period is up to you), meaning that your monthly payments will stay the same for that period.
+With a variable-rate mortgage, the rate changes if interest rates change, so your monthly payments could increase or decrease along with market movements.

 A fixed-rate mortgage typically starts with a higher rate than a variable-rate mortgage.
-Further, a five-year fixed-rate mortgage will have a higher rate than a two-year fixed-rate mortgage.
+Further, a five-year fixed-rate mortgage will have a higher rate than a two-year one.
 You’re paying more for the peace of mind that your payments won’t change.

 The table below shows how your rate type will affect your monthly payments if other factors remain the same.
 Each shows a 25-year capital repayment mortgage for £70,000.